TN 6 (07-24)

 Effective January 1, 2001, when an individual's Social Security or SSI disability/blindness benefits have ended because of work activity, the individual can request reinstatement of benefits, including Medicare and Medicaid, if applicable, without filing a new application.
 The basic criteria for expedited reinstatement are:

-• is “not able” or “becomes unable” to work at the SGA level due to his or her medical condition,
+• is “not able” or “becomes unable” to work at the SGA level due to their medical condition,

 • is “not able” or “becomes unable” to perform SGA in the month of the EXR request,

-• stopped performing SGA within 60 months of his or her prior termination,
+• stopped performing SGA within 60 months of their prior termination,

 • has a current medical impairment(s) that is the “same as or related” to the original impairment(s), and